Thursday, February 21, 2008

 But is day care really right?
 Personally I was always left in the care of a family member or a nanny.
 And after the lash of shaken babies and creepy touchy nannies many people don't want to go that route.
 I don't blame you.
 But from what I've seen I wouldn't put my child in a daycare.

-behavioral issues lasting until 6th grade!
+Not only are the children sick constently, they are also more prone to behavioral issues lasting until 6th grade!
 Teaching these children has put my nerves on end.
 I understand all children will test their limits to an extent, but many of these children don't know what limits are because of the many different types of disciplinarians they are with daily.
 At home the child is disciplined one way, in the day care with one teacher another, and with another day care person another.
 These children don't know if 'acting up' will put them in a time out, be told that the person is going to count to three, or be totally ignored.

-study I think the best advice for people considering daycare, is to find one, observe it, and make a decision based on your gut.
+After reading the study I think the best advice for people considering daycare, is to find one, observe it, and make a decision based on your gut.
 Many people call a daycare asking if they have room and drop their kid off the next day.
 Don’t do that, inspect the daycare, see if you like the care givers, see if your child likes the care givers, I mean after all they are they are the ones who will be there at max 5 days a week for 40-50hours.

 Remember you think your workday is long; think about your child, they are at daycare before you even get to work!
 Many of these kids are tired by noon; try to keep your child’s day care time at a minimum.
 From my experience the children who are there less than 30 hours a week have the least behavioral issues.